transdigiware/blockchain/vscode-extension.md

 - Docker for Windows is configured to use Linux containers (by default).
 - You installed the C++ Build Tools for Windows from [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools#windows-build-tools){: external}.
-- You installed OpenSSL v1.0.2 from [Win32 OpenSSL](http://slproweb.com/products/Win32OpenSSL.html){: external}.
+- You installed OpenSSL v1.0.2 from [Win32 OpenSSL](https://www.openssl.org/community/binaries.html){: external}.
   - Install the normal version, not the version marked as "light".
-  - Install the Win32 version into C:\OpenSSL-Win32 on 32-bit systems.
   - Install the Win64 version into C:\OpenSSL-Win64 on 64-bit systems.

 **If you installed Node and npm by using a manager such as 'nvm' or 'nodenv', you need to set the default or global version.
 You can then restart VS Code for the version to be detected by the Prerequisites page.**